FAQ - Frequently Asked Questions

 How do I know if I'm a good candidate for hair transplants?

 Most men in good general health are candidates for hair transplantation.
-In order to determine your candidacy, you should arrange to have a free, private consultation with a NHI physician.
+In order to determine your candidacy, you should arrange to have a private consultation with a NHI physician.
 During your consultation, the physician will measure your donor density and scalp laxity.
 He will also determine your balding pattern and take your individual hair characteristics such as color and wave into consideration to develop a plan for your hair restoration.

 Why start now?